-Table 27: Manageial trategies for performing instrumental roles at home
+Table 27: Managerial strategies for performing instrumental roles at home

-Strategies Percent
+Strategies mental roles at home

-Creating a happy home 83.7
+Creating a happy home Percent

-Having open communication channels 80.7
+Having open communication channels 83.7

+80.7

 Spent quality time with each child 78.0

 Helped children to feel secure 77.3

 Set aside personal time to relax and socialze 73.7

 Neglected aspects of housework 58.7

 Having firm rules and standards 47.0

 Sought professional help when needed 36.7

 Made and followed a budget 34.7

 Received financial support 31.3

 Joined a support group 27.3

 Asked for leave at work 25.7

-Pre-school children taken to crèche 19.3
+Pre-school children taken to creche 19.3

-The strategy of having open communication channels was employed by 80.7% of the respondents to manage their homes.
+by 80.7% of the respondents to manage their homes.
 The respondents reported that they: communicated openly and honestly with the children; allowed children to help make family decisions; discussed pertinent issues with the children; allowed up-down and bottom-up channels of communication so that the children freely expressed their emotions; gave clear messages that helped the children to understand the realities of the change; helped children understand what type of behaviour was acceptable and what type was not; and set limits to what they could and what they could not do.
 They emphasized that young children did not know right from wrong and, if given complete freedom, they might be confused about what to do and might be frightened.